- Director – Mark Perry

 4th to 6th grade

-- Discuss the problem with the head coach first away from the team.
-Preferably in person or on the phone, not via email.
-(Often times it is difficult to judge the tone of an email)
+- The parent/guardian of the player should individually discuss the problem with the head coach first (away from the team).
+Preferably, any issues should be communicated in person or on the phone, not via email or text.
+(Often times, it is difficult to judge the tone of an email or text)

-- If a parent still feels the problem wasn’t addressed, they should contact the RAAA President
+- If a parent/guardian still feels the problem wasn’t addressed, they should contact the RAAA President

-The PLAYER should discuss the problem with the coach first.
+The PLAYER should individually discuss the problem with the coach first (away from the team).
 RAAA Basketball feels this helps young men and women begin to deal with conflict resolution and is the same policy they are asked to follow in school sports.
 If this doesn’t resolve the problem the steps outlined for 4th to 6th grade should then be followed.

-When registration numbers deem it necessary, tryouts will be conducted to form teams for different levels of play (B vs. C etc.) Tryouts will be mandatory and will take place in late September or early October.
+When registration numbers deem it necessary, tryouts will be conducted to form teams for different levels of play (B vs. C etc.) Tryouts will be mandatory for Grades 5 through 8, and will take place in early October.
 Players will be evaluated in two areas: fundamental skills appropriate for the age they are at, and how they play in more of a game type setting (i.e. 5 on 5 or 3 on 3).
 All evaluators will be from outside of RAAA basketball to maintain unbiased results.
-Teams will be formed based strictly on evaluator’s scores with the exception of two spots reserved for a coach’s choice.
+Teams will be formed based primarily on evaluator’s scores with the exception of two spots reserved for a coach’s choice.
+Any coach choice selections will be required to receive the approval of the RAAA Basketball Director(s).
 Players who have registered for tryouts but cannot participate due to injury or illness will need to provide a doctor’s note describing why they can not participate.
-Players who miss tryouts for this reason will be placed on a team based on past playing experience or coaches choice.
+Players who miss tryouts for this reason will be placed on a team based on past playing experience or coach’s choice.

 RAAA Basketball DOES NOT guarantee that your child will be given equal playing time.
 However, it is a goal of the program to make sure that each player plays a meaningful role in each game, practice, and clinic.
 To encourage player development, coaches will be asked to distribute playing time differently at different age levels.
 For example, 4th to 6th grade teams may see playing time that is much more even then takes place in 7th and 8th grade.
 While playing time is most commonly thought to be linked strictly to ability, other factors such as commitment to the team, attendance, attitude, and being on time will also play a role in the coach’s decision regarding play time.
 This keeps us in step with our program goal #4 of instilling characteristics like hard work, dedication, and perseverance in our youth.